View Sumitomo Corporation's Sustainability : Disclosure based on IBC Stakeholder Capitalism Metrics

 Skills for the Future | Training provided (#, $) Average hours of training per person that the organization’s employees have undertaken during the reporting period, by gender and employee category (total number of hours of training provided to employees divided by the number of employees).
 Average training and development expenditure per full time employee (total cost of training provided to employees divided by the number of employees). |

-The following data covers training programs for Sumitomo Corporation (non-consolidated) which were conducted by the HR department in FY2023.
+The following data covers training programs for Sumitomo Corporation (non-consolidated) which were conducted by HR in FY2024.
 The trainings are not restricted by gender.
-Number of participants: 5,020 employees Average training hours per employee: 21.2 hours |
+Number of participants: 4,963 employees Total number of hours of training provided: 142,460 hours (including 76,351 hours by HR.) ※ Including LinkedIn Learning (e-learning platform) Average training hours per employee: 28.7 hours |

 ||||||||||||||||||||||||